Alex Güity

-Alex Nahíd Güity Barrios (born 20 September 1997) is a Honduran professional footballer who plays as a goalkeeper for Olimpia and the Honduras national team.
+Alex Naid Güity Barrios (born 20 September 1997) is a Honduran professional footballer who plays as a goalkeeper for Liga Nacional club Lobos UPNFM, on loan from Olimpia.

 Club career

-Güity made his professional debut with Olimpia in a 0–0 Liga Nacional draw with F.C.
-Motagua on 8 April 2019.
+Güity made his professional debut with Olimpia on 8 April 2019, starting in the 0–0 Liga Nacional draw with fierce rivals Motagua, filling in for the injured Donis Escober and absent Edrick Menjívar.